-5) "What should be the primary goals of the social model and what steps can we take to achieve these objectives?"
+(5) 'What should be the primary goals of the social model and what steps can we take to achieve these objectives?'
 (Levitt 2017, 5).

 The primary goal of the social model has always been to take the focus from the individual impairment, and to shift the gaze towards societal structures.
 This now needs to happen by Predominantly Neurotype institutions taking responsibility for making adjustments.
 The social model should be shifting the burden of making adjustments away from autistic people onto Predominant Neurotype institutions.
-This can be done by changing the law or fully implementing existing legislation, such as Local Authorities', and NHS Trusts' obligations to The Autism Act 2009, along with institutions enacting reasonable adjustments under The Equality Act 2010.
-To also change the autism discourse to take on positive connotations of autism by moving away from toxic words and debates like "disorder" and "deficit".
-By doing this Predominant Neurotype society will finally treat autistic individuals as equal to themselves, leading to full autism emancipation.
+This can be done by changing the law or fully implementing existing legislation, such as local authorities' and NHS Trusts' obligations to The Autism Act 2009, along with institutions enacting reasonable adjustments under The Equality Act 2010, and also changing the autism discourse to take on positive connotations of autism by moving away from toxic words and debates like 'disorder' and 'deficit'.
+By doing this, Predominant Neurotype society will finally treat autistic individuals as equal to themselves, leading to full autism emancipation.